bdmurray/work-experience/resume.md

 - Spearhead architecture and strategic technology roadmap for the Consumer Business Group Digital Hub, driving innovation in retail analytics, division programs, and data/AI/ML platforms.
 - Provide expert architectural oversight and leadership for key brand digital initiatives, including Post-It, Command, and Filtrete, ensuring alignment with business goals and technical excellence.
+- Provide strategic architectural leadership in key areas such as Identity and Access Management (IAM), sales fulfillment, licensing solutions, encyption, and cloud environment/data isolation.
 - Successfully implement cloud cost optimization strategies, resulting in a monthly spend reduction of $10k, while maintaining or improving performance and scalability.
 - Design robust data mesh architecture to facilitate comprehensive business group data governance and accessibility, enabling future integrations across supply chain, manufacturing, marketing, demand, and research use cases.
 - Innovate event and stream-based patterns to decouple systems, enhance data sharing capabilities, and enable previously challenging ML experiments, earning the trust of the developer community.